discombobulateme/advent-of-code/README.md

 A good soul created a webapp called [Submissions r/adventofcode](https://aocweb.yulrizka.com/) to help find solutions on Solutions Megathread, where you can filter by day and language.

+Someone called [Fish N Chips UK](https://www.webtoons.com/en/challenge/advent-of-code-2021/list?title_no=713188) has created a graphic/comics style interpretation of each puzzle, which can be super helpfull too.

 ## Creating a private leaderboard

 There is a general leaderboard that takes into account the running time since the puzzle was launched, but you can also create private leaderboards for you and your group of friends.